 How do I make a decision?

-Many women have lots of different feelings when they find out they are pregnant.
+People have lots of different feelings when they find out they are pregnant.
 Often it helps to talk about it with someone else.

 Choose someone you trust and who will listen to you.
 This could be your partner, a trusted friend, whānau or family member.
 If you’re living at home it can be very helpful to talk with your parents, family or whānau about it.